Current vacancies

 Weekly working hours are Wednesdays 6PM – 9:30PM, during school term-time only (39 weeks per year).
 An additional 1.25 hours per week is provided for planning, admin, occasional staff meetings, or training – this additional time may be accrued and used when needed.

-Professional experience in leading group work with young people/adults is essential.
-The successful candidate must be able to nurture and enable young people on the autism spectrum, be a good leader, be very organised, can model and encourage good social skills, and work independently and responsibly with a sense of fun.
+Professional experience in leading group work with young people aged 16 and over is essential.
+The successful candidate must be able to nurture and enable autistic young adults, be a good leader adn mentor, be very organised, can model and encourage good social skills, and work independently and responsibly with a sense of fun.

 To Apply

-Please download the job description below and refer to the person specification.
+Please download the Job Description below and refer to the person specification.
 If you have the skills and experience we are looking then please apply.
-To apply, please submit a completed application form as soon as possible.
+To apply, please submit a completed Application Form by the closing date.
+We will not accept CVs for this post.

 Enquiries